-Title Date of Issue Original Principal Amount Principal Amount Escrowed Maturities Escrowed and Redeemed Payment Date General Obligation Water Revenue Bonds, Series 2005A (the Refunded Bonds) 8/1/2005 \$4,600,000 \$3,775,000 2016-2030 12/1/2015 and has issued its \$4,090,000 General Obligation Water Revenue Crossover Refunding Bonds, Series 2012A, dated as of August 1, 2012 (the Refunding Bonds).
+Title Date of Issue Original Principal Amount Principal Amount Escrowed Maturities Escrowed and Redeemed PaymentDate General Obligation Water Revenue Bonds, Series 2005A (the Refunded Bonds) 8/1/2005 \$4,600,000 \$3,775,000 2016-2030 12/1/2015 and has issued its \$4,090,000 General Obligation Water Revenue Crossover Refunding Bonds, Series 2012A, dated as of August 1, 2012 (the Refunding Bonds).
 With respect to the Refunded Bonds, the December 1, 2015 payment date is referred to herein as the Crossover Date.

-2. The Issuer has also, in accordance with a resolution adopted July 17, 2012 (the Resolution), simultaneously with the execution of this Agreement, transmitted Refunding Bond proceeds in the amount of \$ to the Agent to be used as follows: (a) \$ to purchase an equivalent principal amount of federal securities as identified in Exhibit A attached hereto; and (b) \$ to be deposited as a beginning cash balance in the Escrow Account hereinafter established; (c) \$Bonds; and to be depo osited in the B ond Fund for the Refunding , 41.
+Resolution), simulta neously with the exec ordance with a resolution adopted July 17, 2012 (the aution of this Agreement, transmitted Refunding Bond to the Agent to be used as follows: (a) securities as \$identified in Exhibit A to purchase an equivalent principal amount of federal attached hereto; and (b) Escrow Acco \$ ount hereinafter establ to be deposited as a beginning cash balance in the ished; (c) Bonds; and \$ to be deposited in the Bond Fund for the Refunding (d) Bonds. \$ to be applied to costs of issuance of the Refunding